CBC's afternoon coverage of the 2018 Paralympics in Pyeongchang | CBC Sports

 CBC's afternoon coverage of the 2018 Paralympics in Pyeongchang

-Click on the video player above to watch CBC Sports' afternoon coverage of the 2018 Paralympic Winter Games from Pyeongchang, South Korea.
+Click on the video player above Tuesday at 3 p.m.
+ET to watch CBC Sports' coverage of the 2018 Paralympic Winter Games from Pyeongchang, South Korea.

 For described video, click on the video player below.